 Other works include Soul Secrets, part of Micro Galleries in Nowra (2015), Ten Thousand Paces in Bowral (2016), and Hapenny Lane in Katoomba (2017), and the Before I Die wall in Mittagong, Bowral, and Moss Vale (2016), with artists Monica Donoso and Martin Bretherick.

 In 2019, Jessica and Martin created a new Before I Die wall as part of From the Brink at the Blue Mountains Cultural Centre.
 She also collaborated with US artist Mim Golub on The Better Future Mail Project as part of the Micro Galleries International Artists Collective.

 Over the years, other works have appeared at VAC in Bendigo (Mystified – projected poetry), Kings ARI (Suicide Silence – projected based monologue), 69 Smith Street Gallery (Shallow Impulse – vinyl text), Centre for Contemporary Photography (Humanity Always – photograph) and fauxPho (What We’re Going Through lightbox installations).

 Jessica is painfully multidimensional (at least to herself and sometimes to others) and cannot find a convenient category that clearly defines her and her work.
 Don’t ask her to explain herself.
 Having said that, she is still very friendly.
-You can learn more about her here and get in touch with her here.
+Her old website, The Soul Spectrum, might help explain a few things.